Updated: Mar 13, 2021

 “Once upon a time…” Sound familiar?

 This classic opening is the English equivalent of the German construction “es war einmal” (there was once...), used to introduce a fairy tale.
-Many of the fairy tales we know and love today such as Rapunzel, Cinderella, and Little Red Riding Hood are based off stories from Kinder- und Hausmärchen (Children’s and Household Tales).
+Many of the fairy tales we know and love today such as Rapunzel, Cinderella, and Little Red Riding Hood are based off stories from the Grimm brothers' Kinder- und Hausmärchen (Children’s and Household Tales).

 Published on 20th December 1812, the volume contained over 80 oral European folk tales collected and translated by brothers Jakob and Wilhelm Grimm.
 Born in Kassel in 1785 and 1786 respectively, the brothers both studied law at the University of Marburg, but their real passion lay in philology, the study of language in historical texts, especially folk tales.
 Their work is now considered one of the most culturally significant literary developments of all time, preserving German folk culture for future generations to enjoy.